Mechanisms of Tumor Evolution During Therapy Resistance

 smoothened resistance in basal cell carcinoma

-How do tumors change to allow them to keep growing despite our best treatment efforts?
-Basal cell carcinomas (BCCs) are perhaps the most common human tumor, are driven by the hedgehog signaling pathway, and a model for the pathogenesis and treatment of other human tumors.
-Advanced BCCs frequently acquire resistance to Smoothened (SMO) inhibitors through unknown mechanisms, providing a unique opportunity to study human tumor and tumor environment evolution in vitro, in animal models, and in patients through multi-dimensional genomic and proteomic approaches.
-We have identified several novel but common resistance pathways that other tumors also use to escape therapy, and have developed candidate therapeutics to add to our treatment armamentarium.
+How do tumors evolve to keep growing despite our best treatment efforts?
+Basal cell carcinomas (BCCs) are the most common human tumor, are driven by the hedgehog signaling pathway, and a model for the pathogenesis and treatment of other human tumors.
+We have shown that advanced BCCs frequently acquire resistance to Smoothened (SMO) inhibitors through both genetic and epigenetic tumor mechanisms, providing a unique opportunity to study human tumor and tumor environmental evolution in vitro, in animal models, and in patients through multi-dimensional genomic and proteomic approaches.
+We have identified several novel but common resistance pathways that other tumors also use to escape therapy demonstrating the wide applicability of our studies.
+We have developed patient tumor-derived organoids to perform "clinic trials in a dish" with candidate therapeutics to add to our treatment armamentarium.

 haensel-fig